gfassero/HIERO/technical.md

 - [A longer excerpt from the parsing dictionary](resource%20samples/parsingDictionary_EXCERPT.bin)

 # Program Code
 HIERO is written in Visual Basic and contains 2,100 lines of executable code.
-HIERO can start up and represent the entire Hebrew Old Testament in fifteen seconds on the laptop on which it was developed.
-HIERO does not use artificial intelligence, although AI was used to make the initial drafts of some sections of the code.
+HIERO can start up and translate the entire Hebrew Old Testament in fifteen seconds on an ordinary laptop.
 Much of the code is available in HIERO’s GitHub repository under “code samples.”
+HIERO does not use artificial intelligence.

 To begin translation, HIERO iterates through the annotated Hebrew text, one word at a time.
 For each word, HIERO looks up the corresponding parsing from the Hebrew parsing dictionary, using the annotations from the Hebrew text, if any exist.
 Once the parsing has been obtained, HIERO uses the word’s lexicon tag to look up its translation in the English lexicon.
 HIERO uses the word’s morphology tag to inflect the English translation and apply appropriate formatting via CSS.
 HIERO extracts cantillation marks from the Hebrew word and uses them to apply English punctuation or line breaks via XHTML.
 Finally, HIERO outputs the result to an HTML file.
 HIERO then moves to the next word and repeats.